FACTBOX-Sport-Events affected due to coronavirus epidemic

 BASKETBALL

-* The International Basketball Federation moved Feb.
-6-9 Tokyo Olympics qualifiers to be held in Foshan to Belgrade.

-* The FIBA Asia Cup 2021 qualifying match between China and Malaysia, to be held in Foshan on Feb.
-24, will be rescheduled.
-GOLF

 * The elite women's LPGA golf tour canceled the March 5-8 Blue Bay tournament to be held on Hainan. * The PGA Tour Series-China moved its Feb.
-25-28 global qualifying tournament to Lagoi, Indonesia, from Haikou, China.
+25-28 global qualifying tournament to Lagoi, Indonesia, from Haikou.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)